SnowBroScott/emberhold-canonical/docs/north-star.md

 - **MODULE** — an optional functional area a hold may enable. **There is exactly one: fitness.** Stored in `families.enabled_modules`; product name on the glass is **Forge**.
 - **REGISTER** — one of Forge · Garden · Keep · Hall. **Aesthetic only** — an avatar class and an ambient theme.
 Gates nothing.
 A hold runs mixed registers.

-*"Layer" is retired.* It was coined to name four functional areas; three decomposed entirely into quests, lists and campaigns, and the fourth is a module.
+*"Layer" is retired.* It was coined to name four functional areas; three decomposed entirely into bounties, lists and campaigns, and the fourth is a module.

 ## The three disciplines (what keeps us a master, not a jack)
-- **The membrane.** The game lives in **quests only**.
-Other modules and surfaces stay clean utilities that may *optionally* spawn a quest.
-Gamify the chore, not the grocery item. *(The wall extends this cleanly — it SHOWS and PROPOSES; it never mints, spends, approves, or edits.)*
+- **The membrane.** The game lives in **bounties only**.
+Other modules and surfaces stay clean utilities that may *optionally* spawn a bounty.
+Gamify the chore, not the grocery item. *(**The wall is a full participant, not a display.** It mints, spends and approves — turn-in, redemption request, and adult approval behind a PIN.
+What it does not do is become a second game: it carries no separate economy, no separate rules, and nothing happens there that could not happen on a phone. **A doc that said the wall "never mints, spends, approves, or edits" stood here until 2026-07-31 and was false for two weeks of shipped behavior.
+It cost a session's worth of misdiagnosis.**)*
 - **Two backbones.** One timeline (**the calendar**) and one economy (**embers**), with **no conversion** between economies if a second ever exists.
 The `+` is the single universal capture point.
 - **Role-aware depth.** Kids see a game; adults see operations.
 Same data, different lens — filters, never separate systems.